top of page

 And to dear 2024, we have big shoes to fill!
 I'm expecting a lot out of us!
 You better be ready for some shared growth, fierce enthusiasm, gumption, and a very open heart to find more gentleness, joy, and moments of wow.
 I have some creativity that is not so patiently waiting to play and am hoping to set some joy-filled goals for us to reach together.
 I have a combined hope and high expectations for a more compassionate, understanding, and a more rooted world both in my heart and for our communities and world.

 Cheers my friends!!
 For making it through 2023 and celebrating our way into 2024!!
-Wishing you a magical new year!!
+Wishing you a magical New Year!!

 Best,